 - Motor vehicles are defined as all motor driven vehicles, such as automobiles, trucks, motorcycles, motor bicycles, and motor scooters. - 2.
-The current Student Motor Vehicle Regulation, approved by the Board of Trustees, governs the possession and operation of motor vehicles on the Michigan State University campus.
-Copies of this regulation in its entirety are available at the Vehicle-Bicycle Office in Quonset 103.
+The current Student Motor Vehicle Regulations, approved by the Board of Trustees, governs the possession and operation of motor vehicles on the Michigan State University campus.
+Copies of this regulation in its entirety are available at the Vehicle Office in the Department of Public Safety Building located at the South end of Red Cedar Road.
 Listed are several provisions of this regulation, which affects all persons enrolled for "0" or more credits, and their spouses. - a.
 Freshmen, unless married, physically disabled, or residing off campus, and first year Agricultural Technology students are prohibited from possessing or operating a motor vehicle on campus except as noted in the current Student Motor Vehicle Regulation.
 All other students may operate duly registered motor vehicles on the campus subject to this regulation. - b.
-A student shall not possess or operate a vehicle on MSU property during the effective hours of the regulation (NOTE: A listing of the effective hours is contained in the printed Motor Vehicle Regulation, available from the Vehicle-Bicycle Office, Quonset 103), without having first registered it and properly affixed the permit. - c.
-A student registers a motor vehicle at class registration (fall term only) or at the Vehicle-Bicycle Office in Quonset 103.
-When the Vehicle-Bicycle Office is closed the Department of Public Safety, Quonset 104, may issue an interim registration certificate which will be valid only until 4 p.m. of the first University business day that follows. - d.
-To register a motor vehicle a student must: - (1) Pay an annual registration fee at class registration or at the Vehicle-Bicycle Office in Quonset 103. - (a) Six (6) dollars if first registered during fall term. - (b) Four (4) dollars if first registered during winter term.
+A student shall not possess or operate a vehicle on MSU property during the effective hours of the regulation.
+(NOTE: A listing of the effective hours is contained in the printed Motor Vehicle Regulation, available from the Vehicle Office, without having first registered it and properly affixed the permit.) - c.
+A student registers a motor vehicle at class registration (fall term only) or at the Vehicle Office.
+When the Vehicle Office is closed the Department of Public Safety may issue an interim registration certificate which will be valid only until 4 p.m. of the first University business day that follows:

-- (c) Two (2) dollars if first registered during spring or summer terms.
-(No fee is initially charged if the student is enrolled for 0-6 credits-but must be paid if at a later date the student enrolls for seven or more credits.) - (d) Exceptions to the above fee schedule are stated in the current Student Motor Vehicle Regulation. - (2) Present a valid driver's license. - (3) Submit proof of personal or immediate family ownership of the vehicle. - (4) Possess liability and property damage insurance. - e.
-A short-term registration permit, effective for a 72-hour period, may be purchased by an eligible student at the Vehicle-Bicycle Office for \$1.
+- d.
+To register a motor vehicle a student must: - (1) Pay an annual registration fee at class registration at the Vehicle Office. - (a) Six (6) dollars if first registered during fall term. - (b) Four (4) dollars if first registered during winter term. - (c) Two (2) dollars if first registered during spring or summer terms. - (d) Exceptions to the above fee schedule are stated in the current Student Motor Vehicle Regulation. - (2) Present a valid driver's license. - (3) Submit proof of personal or immediate family ownership of the vehicle. - e.
+A short-term registration permit, effective for a 72-hour period, may be purchased by an eligible student at the Vehicle Office for \$1.
 This permit can be acquired for any motor vehicle regardless of ownership. - f.
-The student registering a vehicle shall be responsible for its operation. - 3.
-The current Student Motor Vehicle Regulation (copies available at the Vehicle-Bicycle Office in Quonset 103) should be referred to for information pertaining to: - a.
-Driving permits and regulations; - b.
-Motor vehicle violations, penalties, and fine payments; - c.
+The student registering a vehicle shall be responsible for its operation. - The current Student Motor Vehicle Regulation (copies available at the Vehicle Office) should be referred to for information pertaining to: - a.
+Driving permits and regulations; - Motor vehicle violations, penalties, and fine payments; - c.
 Parking regulations; - d.
 Permits. - 4.
-Motor Vehicle Violations-Traffic Appeals:
+Motor Vehicle Violations Traffic Appeals:

-Students who wish to appeal a summons issued for a violation of the Student Motor Vehicle Regulation may submit an appeal to the Student Traffic Appeal Court via the Vehicle-Bicycle Office, Quonset 103.
+Students who wish to appeal a summons issued for a violation of the Student Motor Vehicle Regulation may submit an appeal to the Student Traffic Appeal Court via the Vehicle Office.
 All appeals are received by the Student Traffic Appeal Court and are answered by mail.
-Students who are not satisfied with the court's decision in the absence of a hearing may make an appointment for a hearing by contacting the Vehicle-Bicycle Office, Quonset 103.
+Students who are not satisfied with the court's decision in the absence of a hearing may make an appointment for a hearing by contacting the Vehicle Office.

-- Proper registration and operation of motor vehicles in accord with the Student Motor Vehicle Regulation is a condition of enrollment as a student of MSU.
+- 5. Proper registration and operation of motor vehicles in accord with the Student Motor Vehicle Regulation is a condition of enrollment as a student of MSU.

-- -All-University Traffic Committee
+- All-University Traffic Committee

-- -Board of Trustees
+- Board of Trustees

-- -September 1, 1973
+- September 1, 1973

-OFFICER ELIGIBILITY-STUDENT ORGANIZATIONS
+OFFICER ELIGIBILITY - STUDENT ORGANIZATIONS